 The NSSA is a UK membership organisation for anyone involved with youth sailing.
 We provide a framework of competitions to encourage young people to get involved in fleet racing, team racing and match racing in a variety of dinghies.These competitions form some of the biggest inclusive and prestigious sailing regattas in the country and serve as achievable milestones for the young people.

-The event programme typically includes two fleet racing competitions - a week long residential fleet racing regatta in the summer and a two day Inland Championships at another point in the year - and two team racing competitions a year - one in singlehanders, and one in doublehanders.
+The event programme typically includes one fleet racing competition - a week long residential fleet racing regatta in the summer - and two team racing competitions a year - one in singlehanders, and one in doublehanders.

 Entry requirements differ between events, but we constantly strive to be as inclusive as possible.
 Our events generally cater for youth sailors of a wide range of abilities and ages.
 Several of our events include 'Rookie' Fleets for the less experienced sailors, with coaching both on and off the water.
 Our fleet racing events include many different kinds of dinghies, including both monohulls and multi-hulls.